lxriva/Avi-WebDev-3-ShinyHunting-Tracker/README.md

 To import shiny sprites into the `/assets` folder:

 Go to this site and find your Pokémon’s sprite: https://www.shinyhunters.com/images/shiny/319.gif --> replace "319" with pokedex number of pokemon you're hunting

+🧑‍💻 Credits
+Built by Aviral Jain
+Inspired by the real shiny grind!

+Sprites from:

+- shinyhunters.com

+- Pokémon Database